Ex-Northeastern track coach charged with nude photo scheme

 Steve Waithe, 28, of Chicago, is accused of creating fake social media accounts to contact track and field athletes and offering to help get rid of compromising photos of them he claimed to have found online.

-He would send pictures he had obtained of the victims and try to persaude them to send more explicit photos to him so he could "reverse image search," authorities said in court documents.
+Starting in at least February 2020, Waithe would send pictures he had obtained of the victims and try to persuade them to send more explicit photos to him so he could "reverse image search," authorities said in court documents.

-OHIO'S BOWLING GREEN STATE UNIVERSITY CRACKS DOWN ON FRAT AFTER 'SENSELESS' DEATH OF STUDENT IN ALLEGED HAZING

-Waithe, who is is charged with cyberstalking and wire fraud in Boston federal court, was arrested in Chicago and was expected to make a court appearance there later Wednesday.
-An email seeking comment was sent to his attorney.
+Waithe, who is charged with cyberstalking and wire fraud in Boston federal court, appeared before a judge in Chicago, and a hearing was scheduled for Friday to determine whether he should remain detained.

+Assistant U.S. Attorney Kate McClelland called Waithe's conduct "brazen and predatory" and said authorities feared he would try to intimidate the victims if released.

+Waithe's attorney, Jack Corfman, noted that Waithe has no criminal history and said he is not accused of disclosing the images publicly or retaliating against people who didn't send him more photos.

 Waithe worked at Northeastern from October 2018 until February 2019, when, the school says, he was fired as a result of a university investigation into his "inappropriate conduct toward female student athletes."